percona/k8spsmdb-docs/docs/RN/Kubernetes-Operator-for-PSMONGODB-RN1.16.0.md

 ### Fixing the overloaded allowUnsafeConfigurations flag

 In the previous Operator versions `allowUnsafeConfigurations` Custom Resource option was used to allow configuring a cluster with unsafe parameters, such as starting it with less than 3 replica set instances.
-In fact, setting this option to `true` resulted in a wide range of reduced safety features without user's explicit
+In fact, setting this option to `true` resulted in a wide range of reduced safety features without the user's explicit
 intent: disabling TLS, allowing backups in unhealthy clusters, etc.

-With thise release, a separate `unsafeFlags` Custom Resource section is introduced for the fine-grained control of the safety loosening features:
+With this release, a separate `unsafeFlags` Custom Resource section is introduced for the fine-grained control of the safety loosening features:

 ```yaml
 unsafeFlags: